HOMESCHOOL CO-OP

 Course description:

 Students will learn to take care of their bodies the way God intended.
 Part of the class will be spent on the lesson and the other part will be doing physical activities.
-Athletic clothing and sneakers are required.
+Athletic clothing and sneakers may be required for specific activities throughout the year.
+(No text required for health)

 GRADUATION REQUIREMENTS